 Even on the green crystalline rock there are some slightly warmer patches, so I touched into them with red.
 Here's a scan of how it looks adding a red layer to everything.
 Lightly add red to the cast shadows but not their penumbra, just the darker parts.
 Fade it out before it gets to the penumbra.

 It's easy to see now how much the yellow is needed.
-The rock at the top looks very pinkish, the light one also looks pink and even the greenish mineral one that's so pale needs some more color -- but not much yellow.
-We will go back with green again after the yellow stage.
+The rock at the top looks very pinkish, the light one also looks pink, and even the greenish mineral one that's so pale needs some more color—but not much yellow.

 Glaze a layer of yellow over the large rock and the small round rock.
-On the greenish pale crystalline one, don't cover all the white areas, leave patches of it white.
-Some white areas on it stay white. especially on the left.
+On the greenish pale crystalline one, don't cover all the white areas; leave patches of it white.
+Some white areas on it stay white, especially on the left.
 Glazing is doing a smooth tonal layer over everything.
-I left some white patches exposed on the rock on the back because it has pale patches, these got light yellow glaze over them so they're not pure white contrast.
-Now let's see how it looks again.
+I left some white patches exposed on the rock on the back because it has pale patches; these got light yellow glaze over them so they're not pure white contrast.

 Using all the colors we used before, darken and refine everything to look closer to the photo reference or the true color of the rocks.
 The reference doesn't show quite how greenish that crystalline rock is, so look at my drawing as well as the reference for its true color and value.
 All of them are a lot darker than the white background.

 This is still a tonal drawing, not a fully burnished colored pencils painting.
-If I were using Prismacolors I would start getting out the odd colors for this layer.
+If I were using Prismacolors, I would start getting out the odd colors for this layer.
 I'd be using French Gray 10% or 30% here and there to establish value, then combining various muted colors over what's there in order to get the texture and hue just right.
-But let's keep it simpler than that and just use this limited palette for a good tonal drawing.

 The rocks should stand out more.
 All of them should be about as dark again as they are against the background.

 If you like, burnish over these rocks with a colorless blender for a smooth painted look, then refresh the dark details where they're blurred.
-Use White over the crystalline green rock if you do burnish and then just touch up the darker areas.
-I prefer to leave mine as a drawing rather than burnish it as a painting and try to create a detailed background.
+Use white over the crystalline green rock if you do burnish, and then just touch up the darker areas.

 Nicole Burrell from Maryland on November 09, 2013: